CtrlK

 Distinctiveness Conflict Risk

-Explicitly distinguishes itself from 'page-cro' (public pricing pages) and 'pricing-strategy', clearly defining its niche as 'in-product upgrade moments where the user has already experienced value' - very low conflict risk.
+Explicitly distinguishes itself from 'page-cro' (public pricing pages) and 'pricing-strategy,' clearly carving out its niche as in-product upgrade moments.
+The boundary 'where the user has already experienced value' is a sharp differentiator.

 3 / 3